 But when I finally did “make it” as a lawyer, I didn’t know which loan or bill to pay off first.
 I worked long hours and I barely got to see my parents at all.
 Our nightly phone calls became shorter and shorter.
 Still, I sent them photos of my office that they shared with anyone and everyone, beaming with pride over their only daughter.

 One day, my parents called me from the road.
 “We are coming to visit you for your birthday,” they chirped.
 “We’re on our way already!”

 “But I have to work.
 I have a busy week,” I said, trying to explain the demands of my job.
 Eventually I gave up: I’d have to take the day off.

-When I look at the snapshot of my parents grinning ear to ear, I think about how much I hid from them.
 When they arrived, they insisted on seeing the building where I worked.
 I took them inside the lobby and introduced them to the guards.
 They looked small and out of place, and my mom’s eyes welled up with tears.